Here are two basic things I believe. 1) There are really mean, stupid, and horrible people in the world (maybe even a lot of them).

-We speak the truth in love.
+Speak the truth in love.
 (And by the way, sometimes speaking the truth in love can involve getting loud, direct, and using strong language.
 Some would refer to this as prophetic language, and all great revolutionaries of love, like Martin Luther King Jr., have used it.)

-We set appropriate boundaries.
+Set appropriate boundaries.
 We do not violate other people’s boundaries or allow them to violate our boundaries.

-We do all we can to see, honor, and praise the good in people.
+Do all we can to see, honor, and praise the good in people.

-We are honest with people when they are hurting us, and we demand that they stop or change their behavior.
+Are honest with people when they are hurting us, and we demand that they stop or change their behavior.
 We also listen when people tell us we are hurting them, and we change or stop our behavior.

-We respect people’s right to make choices, even choices we don’t agree with, as long as they are not hurting us or others.*
+Respect people’s right to make choices, even choices we don’t agree with, as long as they are not hurting us or others.*

-We listen to and support people’s dreams and projects.
+Listen to and support people’s dreams and projects.
 (As long as they aren’t destructive or immoral.)

-We avoid demeaning, abusive, rude, and cruelly sarcastic language and behavior because this crushes people’s light.
+Avoid demeaning, abusive, rude, and cruelly sarcastic language and behavior because this crushes people’s light.

 Having said all of this, let us return to the specific question of how we treat people with dignity, even when they are being mean, stupid, and horrible.